 Note: If the faculty ombuds might have a perceived conflict of interest in any given situation, visitors are welcome to reach out to the graduate and professional student ombudsperson instead.

 Sensitive or confidential content should not be emailed.

 Frequently asked questions about the faculty ombudsperson.

 Explore resources for Ohio State faculty.

-* Please note that, while the ombudsperson provides confidential support resources for a wide variety of issues, the ombudsperson has reporting obligations related to sexual misconduct complaints.
+* Please note that, while the ombudsperson provides confidential support resources for a wide variety of issues, the ombudsperson has reporting obligations with the Office of Institutional Equity related to sexual misconduct and discrimination complaints.
 Thus, while the ombudsperson will discuss concerns in these areas with sensitivity and keep your information as private as possible, confidentiality cannot be guaranteed.
 For confidential resources for concern in these areas, please contact a confidential counselor.